nreddi2/data-science-portfolio/wage-income-north-carolina.md

 Several limits affect how much can be concluded.
 First, these results depend on self reported survey data and a person level sample.
 This can mean that the data could have been susceptible to certain survey biases.
 Additionally, the analysis uses `PWGTP` for weighted estimates but does not calculate margins of error with the PUMS replicate weights. `WAGP` also excludes self-employment income and benefits.
 Annual earnings reflect both pay rates and time worked.
 The occupation codes combine people with different job duties, schedules, and seniority; and direct career experience, which are not controlled for in the core charts.
 So to summarize, there are many factors that can potentially be impacting the data and the findings that we might not know about and are difficult to control.
 So, the results should not be used to judge individuals or claim that any group’s earnings reflect ability or effort.

 I would not say there really was a limitation that personally surprised me or changed the way I read a chart.
 If I were to do a follow-up analysis of this, I would probably try to include industry into the equation.
 Something interesting to note that definitely could matter is that two people who have the same occupation don't necessarily work in the same industry.
 I think that's another detail we can use and it could definitely have some useful real world implications.
 I could see it being helpful data to gather to raise awareness regarding gender disparities in certain industries.
-It could be very helpful for young women who seek to enter certain industries. </div>
+It could be very helpful for young women who seek to enter certain industries.

 ## Code and transparency

 The full analysis is in the [2024 ACS PUMS Jupyter notebook](https://github.com/nreddi2/data-science-portfolio/blob/main/analysis/wage_income_acs_2024.ipynb).
 The [summary tables and filter audit](https://github.com/nreddi2/data-science-portfolio/tree/main/analysis/results) let readers check the numbers behind the figures.
 The public [GitHub repository](https://github.com/nreddi2/data-science-portfolio) contains this page, the charts, and the resume.

 AI (GPT Terra 5.6) was utilized in this project.
 AI provided guidance for the visualizations, aided in cleaning data, and also used to check and locate syntax errors in my code.
-It also helped with the formatting of my information and making the data look more presentable.</div>
+It also helped with the formatting of my information and making the data look more presentable.

 ## References